PME tuning incorrect with the group scheme

 But I now realized that I have not found an issue with older versions yet.
 I have ran version 5.1 with group scheme nstlist=1 and >1 and pme tuning and have not observed issues (yet).

 Could you attach at log file for a run with 5.0 that shows the issue?

-#22 Updated by Berk Hess over 2 years ago
+#22 Updated by Berk Hess about 3 years ago

 I think I have found the reason why 4.6, 5.0 and 5.1 are incorrect.
 The bug itself it slightly different, but the effect is exactly the same: all Coulomb interactions between charge groups at distance between rlist and rcoulomb are missing.

 The issue in the code is that ir->rlistlong is not updated during PME tuning, only fr->rlonglist.
 This is strange, since it looks like this has always been the case, but someone must (or maybe better: should) have tested this code before it got into the distribution.

 #23 Updated by Elizabeth Ploetz about 3 years ago

 Sorry for the delay; I know you might not need these anymore.
 Here are two log and energy files (1-10ns, 10-20ns) from version 5.0 (system is native ubiquitin in water at 10kbar).
 There is a system volume jump between these two simulations, although it was an exact continuation.
 The "1-10ns" files should have been named "0-10ns," sorry.